-My Guide to Moving Home
+My Guide To Moving Home (The Three P’s)

 Make sure you plan in advance, book a time slot and move on to the next step – planning your move.
 To do this, section your home off into rooms.
 Keep your clothes together, big furniture items together and ensure your smaller furniture isn’t left behind.
 You can find large storage boxes in shops such as Home Bargains, and I really suggest you invest in some.
-They’re a godsend, especially when you’re a hoarder like myself…
+They’re a godsend, especially when you’re a hoarder…

 Packing sucks, but to me, it can be quite therapeutic.
 I like knowing where everything is, that it’s neatly tucked away and that I can get to it easily should I need to when moving.
 Always remember to fold your clothes, place heavier items at the bottom of the bag, and pack the essentials last.
-If you’re renting a van, place the bigger furniture at the bag to ensure more space for smaller items, and always bubble wrap breakables!
+If you’re renting a van, place the bigger furniture at the back to ensure more space for smaller items, and always bubble wrap breakables.